Women Who Appear Strong on the Surface Show 11 Behaviors

 6. You Stay Busy to Avoid Confronting How You Feel

-Busyness is a shield that many strong-looking women who appear strong on the surface use.
+Busyness is a shield many strong-looking women use on the Surface.
 To avoid having to deal with the feelings you’ve avoided, you pack your schedule full of obligations, duties, and commitments.
-Avoidance behaviours: being busy all the time can momentarily divert your attention from internal suffering, but over time, it can lead to emotional exhaustion.
+Avoidance behaviors: Being busy all the time can momentarily divert your attention from internal suffering, but over time, it can lead to emotional exhaustion.

 Your mind is attempting to flee emotional overload if you experience anxiety during quiet times or find yourself reaching for a new task as soon as you complete one.
 Because it makes you slow down and confront what you’ve been hiding, rest, which ought to be consoling, becomes uncomfortable.